 When it's time for a new year and new adventures, Colorado's ready to celebrate.

 If you're in Denver, you can always find over-the-top New Year's Eve celebrations, often complete with fireworks.
 Tavern has held great parties in the past, such as a Seven Deadly Sins: Indulgence Party in downtown.
-This adult-only event included special drinks, a balloon drop, raffle prizes and more.
-The bar shots off fireworks from its rooftop at midnight.
+This adult-only event included special drinks, a balloon drop, raffle prizes, and more.
+The bar shoots off fireworks from its rooftop at midnight.

-The St. Regis in Aspen is known for its service, style and glam, and also has held glamorous New Year's parties in the past.
+The St. Regis in Aspen is known for its service, style and sophistication, and it also has held glamorous New Year's parties in the past.
 One year's Midnight Masquerade Ball included dinner, an auction, live music and famous hosts, such as Academy Award-winning screenwriter, producer and director, Paul Haggis, fashion designer Donna Karan and polo player Nacho Figueras.
 For the 2019 celebrations, there will be an elegant dinner menu as well as a mountain social with a DJ, cocktails, and a champagne toast overlooking the Aspen Mountain fireworks.

-If fancy is how you roll, Colorado's got black tie events, too.
+If fancy is how you roll, Colorado's got black-tie events, too.
 For a classy New Year's without lengthy lines, check out the Denver New Year's Eve Black Tie Party in downtown Denver.
-This annual event in The Grand Ballroom of the historic Sherman Street Event Center always sells out.
-Expect live music and multiple DJs, casino games and a fun confetti blast at midnight.
+This annual event—held at the The Westin Hotel in 2018—always sells out.
+Expect an open bar, live music, multiple DJs, casino games, and a fun confetti blast at midnight.
 Dress to impress and capture the memories at the photo booth.